mir-mirsodikov/mir-mirsodikov/README.md

 ### Bio

-- :office: Working at StaffWise as a full stack developer
+- :office: Working at Koch Minerals & Trading as a software engineer
-- 🔭 I’m currently working on a [real time, full stack, chat web application](https://github.com/Hermes-Chat-App)
 - :weight_lifting: Working on a mobile application for gym goers
-- 🌱 Learning Go and Elixir
+- 🌱 Learning Go and Swift
 - :school_satchel: Currently studying Computer Science at Wichita State University, graduating in May 2023
 - 📫 Learn more about me and my projects in my [portfolio](https://mmir.dev)